abesford/seizzmic-site-0c00b/src/pages/index.md

     type: section_cta
     title: Curious?
     subtitle: >-
-      We're on the look out for great people to join our team, and partners to collaborate with
+      We're looking for great people to join our team, and partners to collaborate with
     actions:
       - label: Work together